 We believe that one of the keys to success in the B2B market is to understand that the needs and challenges of the telecom industry are different than in other sectors.
 This is true even between B2B clients, who may each have their own distinct business models, operational processes and requirements.
 In this respect, it is important for next generation telecom operators to understand the concept of customized packages, offers that are designed for specific customers.
 This means having the flexibility and openness to create a personalized portfolio for any customer that requires one.

 Potential technology offers constitute another area on which CSPs can focus.
 This will depend on the country, market and level of development.
 For example, in a market where wireless technologies and infrastructure are out of date, new streaming or downloading technologies won’t work properly, however attractive they might be.
-This will result in a very poor customer experience and lead to resentment towards the operator, which will in turn translate into higher churn rates.
+This will result in very poor customer experience and lead to resentment towards the operator, which will in turn translate into higher churn rates.

-Last but not least, telecom operators need to embrace the digital world, which means preparing systems and networks for the next stage in the M2M and IoT revolution in which everything will be connected and remotely managed.
+Last but not least, telecom operators need to embrace the digital world, which means preparing systems and networks for the next stage in the M2M and IoT revolution, in which everything will be connected and remotely managed.

-The concept of the next generation operator encapsulates all of the ideas presented above.
+The concept of the next generation telecommunications operator encapsulates all of the ideas presented above.
 Such an operator is no longer a wholesale provider, but a business partner who understands the market and its needs, and can offer the appropriate solutions to B2B clients.
 This is possible only when the operator has the right network and systems in place, is flexible, offers professional services, and is open to alliances and partnerships to provide more content and services (Next generation operator concept from Machina research, 2015).

 A robust and effective physical network is certainly a requirement for the CSP aiming to manage and provide all these features.
 But telecom B2B solutions are the real key, for without new generation IT platforms, none of this can be achieved.